St Louis Metro - Endless Possibilities, Endless Dreams

 Referred to as "The Great Divorce", in 1876, the City of St Louis withdrew from St Louis County, because the City felt that the County would be a money drain against the City's finances.
 The end result was a City that was land and river locked and could not grow, while the County hasn't stopped growing.
 The City of Clayton (in the County) became a second business and financial district for the area and over 90 municipalities were incorporated (with St Louis County still handling the unincorporated areas).
-Note: In recent years, some of those municipalities have chosen to dis-incorporate themselves due to their size and budget constraints.
+Note: In recent years, some of those municipalities have chosen to dis-incorporate themselves due to their size and budget constraints bringing us down to 88.
 Today the City of Clayton houses the primary government centers for the County, but branches have been established in each of the geographic sections of the County (West, South, North and Central).
 Besides the County government, there are over 60 municipal police departments, 23 fire protection districts and 20 municipal fire departments located in St Louis County.
 While each municipality provides some services to it's population (some of which are encompassed within a City Block, while others have 50,000 residents), the County provides an excellent Library Services, Parks and Recreation Department, Community Colleges, and much more.
 One of the outstanding items of interest is that the County Residents agreed in 1972, to establish a special Metropolitan Zoological Park and Museum District (known locally as the Zoo Museum District) taxing district which provides funds to help ensure that the Art Museum, Science Center, Botanical Garden, History Museum and Zoo which are located in the City of St Louis receive taxes from both City and County residents to help support them.
 As a result, unlike many other cultural institutions throughout the US, our Museums and Zoos are either free or have very nominal admission costs for both County and City residents.

 For reference, when you are searching for homes in the metropolitan St Louis area, one of the common starting points is the geographic area that you are interested in, as well as price, home amenities and school districts (we have over 30 school districts).
 As a result, I've prepared the following "short-course" on what cities, towns and villages are located in what areas, and yes I realize that some towns and cities "overlap" into more than one area.
 Please note that some of our older areas were named for a local post office or railroad stop and while we consider them areas, were never fully incorporated, or were dissolved many many years ago.
 Other areas are designated census areas, but are not incorporated.
 I DO NOT recommend searching by city, since doing that will eliminate pockets of unincorporated areas that may be totally surrounded by a city.
 It is best to search by zip codes or school districts as everyone falls into those, whether they fall into an incorporated city or not.

-The Mid-Central area includes: Brentwood, Crystal Lake Park, Des Peres, Frontenac, Glendale, Huntleigh, Kirkwood, Ladue, Maplewood, Olivette, Richmond Heights, Rock Hill, St Louis County (unincorporated areas), University City, Warson Woods, Webster Groves
+The Mid-Central area includes: Brentwood, Crystal Lake Park, Des Peres, Frontenac, Glendale, Huntleigh, Kirkwood, Ladue, Maplewood, Oakland, Olivette, Richmond Heights, Rock Hill, St Louis County (unincorporated areas), University City, Warson Woods, Webster Groves

 The West County area which includes: Allenton (now part of Eureka), Ballwin, Chesterfield, Clarkson Valley, Clayton, Country Life Acres, Creve Coeur, Des Peres, Earth City (primarily a commercial area), Ellisville, Eureka, Fenton, Glencoe (now part of Wildwood), Grover (also absorbed by Wildwood), Manchester, Maryland Heights, Olivette, Peerless Park, St Albans, St Louis County (unincorporated areas), Town and Country, Twin Oaks, Valley Park, Wildwood, Winchester